Lebski/JWT-Cracker/README.md

 Cracks JWT Tokens

 ```
-python3 jwtexp.py
+python3 jwtCrack.py
 ```

-o tokenized.txt
+o crack_this_token.txt
--> the jwt-encoded token with signature
+-> the jwt-encoded token with signature.
+Insert your token HERE.

-o pwfile.txt
+o pw_longlist.txt
--> brute-force pw file
+-> put your very personal pw-file in here ;)

-o jwt.txt
+o demo_jwt.txt
--> file frow which the token got created (not used in actual python script)
+-> one valid demo token, uncomment the "Encode Data"-Section in the python-script

+Pro tip: Disable the output in line 32 for a faster run

 # Sorry for the confusing filenames!